TomNisbet/nqsap-pcb/docs/_docs/design-600-flags.md

 placed on the bus.
 The outputs also go to a 74HCT151 8-to-1 selector that controls the conditional jump.

-The NQSAP data bus is used as an input for flag calculations on the left side of the drawing, a direct input to the flag registers in the center, and an output source for the flags on the right.
+The NQSAP-PCB data bus is used as an input for flag calculations on the left side of the drawing, a direct input to the flag registers in the center, and an output source for the flags on the right.